loverajoel/theproductindex/docs/minimum-viable-product.md

 After spending considerable time in the *problem space*, Product Managers should have a pretty good list of customer needs at this point.
 The next step is to decide which ones to address.

 The key is to focus on a set of customer needs and solve them very well.
 Since uncertainty is still very high, it is not practical to spend too many resources testing the initial hypothesis.
-Also, the larger the scope, the less valuable the product.
+It is a perfect opportunity to get creative and experiment.

 Next, Product Managers need to define the feature set of the *Minimal Viable Product* (MVP).
 To do so, you can run as many MVP tests as needed.
 They will reveal if you need to change, add or remove your initial hypotheses and assumptions.